College of Education and Human Development

 Degree Plans Leading to Certification

 Students pursuing teacher certification should schedule an appointment with an academic advisor to develop their degree/certification plan.
 Students are encouraged to thoroughly explore degree plans and certification options before selecting a program and certificate to pursue as it is difficult to change to a different degree plan/program once certificate specific coursework has been completed.
-Students should not expect to change degree plans/programs as such changes will adversely impact the length of time required to graduate.

 Changes and course substitutions to the degree plan must be approved by the Department Chair.
 Changes may also occur when the State Board for Education Certification or the Texas Education Agency mandates changes in the educator preparation program or certification areas.